-When I visited Syria, July 2018, most of the country was government controlled.
-As a result, the government controlled areas were fairly safe to visit as a tourist.
+When I visited Syria, July 2018, most of the country was government-controlled.
+As a result, the government-controlled areas were fairly safe to visit as a tourist.
 Travel advice for Syria has been very strict according to our government: all travels should be avoided and there is a very high risk involved.
 When I walked around in Damascus at night, I felt safer than in most European cities.
 Women are not afraid to walk alone in the dark.
 Harassments are not tolerated by Syrians and passersby would immediately help people in need.
 I really liked Damascus.
-It is a vibrant city with active nightlife.
+It is a vibrant city with an active nightlife.

 To be clear: With all the positive comments I am giving about Syria, I might sound like I am pro-Assad.
 But, I try to see everything as unbiased as possible and don’t choose sides.
 I am not a journalist, I am not here to spread pro-Rebel or pro-Assad information.
 The conflict is too complicated and both sides share biased information to their favoured media.
 We are not sure about what is fake and what is not.
 This is a travel blog and you can come here for advice and my experiences in the parts of Syria you can visit as a tourist.
 Please do not feel offended.
 Enjoy!

 I visited Syria as a tourist in July 2018.
 If you want to visit Syria too, read my blog post I wrote.